WJ De King

-WJ De King (born Wonlok James) is a Reggae Musician from South Sudan.
+WJ De King (born Wonlok James, 12 April 1987) is a Reggae Musician from South Sudan.

 Biography

-WJ De King was born on 12 April 1987 at a small village called Parajok-Magwi County in the Eastern Equatoria State, South Sudan.
+WJ De King was born in the village of Parajok-Magwi County in the Eastern Equatoria State, South Sudan.
 WJ is from Eastern Equatoria State and has a father called Augustine which by tribe is a group of the Nilotes that once moved into South Sudan for settlement.
 He is pertaining to the hometown of Torit in South Sudan.
 He was separated from his parents in the terror of the gunfire due to the South Sudan Civil War of 2005.
 He professionally started his music career in 2005.

 Personal life

 Besides being a musician, WJ is a Peace and Children`s right activist.
 He is the leader of the Lokwilili Kingdom a name that signifies the band in which he operates and does his music.

 He equally serves as the International ambassador for Save the Children International South Sudan Office.

 In the later times Save the Children, just made WJ their Goodwill ambassador.

 Wj De King has a wife and has received a child whom they have built the family together with in the past years of his music and personal achievements.